Willmar Middle School student claims to have gun, a search finds it was a toy

 WILLMAR — A Willmar Middle School student was found to have a toy gun in their possession Wednesday morning.

-The student told other students they had a weapon and threatened to use it at school, Superintendent Jeff Holm said in a emailed statement Wednesday afternoon.
+The student told other students they had a weapon and threatened to use it at school, Superintendent Jeff Holm said in an emailed statement Wednesday afternoon.

-The other students alerted administrators who investigated and found that the gun was a toy.
+The other students alerted administrators who investigated and found that the student had a toy gun.

 “We take this situation very seriously and will issue the appropriate disciplinary action, per district policy,” Holm said in the statement.
 “Because this situation involves a student, we cannot share further details at this time.”